Insurance for scholarship holders

 Once a scholarship holder is registered as resident, you will automatically be covered by a special personal injury policy, SPS (Särskilt Personskadeskydd), while at work and while travelling to and from work.

-On business trips approved and paid for by Lund University, scholarship holders are automatically covered by the Swedish state business travel insurance policy.
+On business trips approved by Lund University, scholarship holders are automatically covered by the Swedish state business travel insurance policy.

 If your trip is not approved and funded by the University, the department should arrange individual travel insurance.